charlescol/GameMakerII/README.md

 # GameMakerII
-**GameMaker is an open source 2D game engine created with Qt library**.
+**GameMaker is an open source 2D game engine created with Qt library (only the source code is available to date)**

 **It allows to create maps via the import of tileset :**